Skip to main content

 Introduction

 Tasks are essential features in managing your IT operations.
-Tasks in the IT Hub are designed to help all users organize, prioritize, and complete their task work in a single destination.
+Tasks in Electric are designed to help all users organize, prioritize, and complete their task work in a single destination.
 Tasks provide a structured way to track tasks, deadlines, and responsibilities, ensuring that nothing is overlooked.

 Purpose of Tasks